Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 > How will the project be tested?

 The project will be unit-tested using the Dart's core [test](https://pub.dev/packages/test) and [mockito](https://pub.dev/packages/mockito) packages.
 Also, the approaches discussed in [3rd-party API testing](https://github.com/platform-platform/monorepo/blob/master/docs/03_third_party_api_testing.md) and [here](https://github.com/platform-platform/monorepo/blob/master/docs/04_mock_server.md) should be used testing a validation client that performs direct HTTP calls.

+# Alternatives Considered
+> Summarize alternative designs (pros & cons)

+- Implement the config validation functionality as a flag of the `sync` command (`sync --[no]-validate`).
+    - Pros:
+        - Can be enabled by default to detect invalid configuration fields before synchronization.
+    - Cons:
+        - No ability to validate a config file without performing synchronization.
+        - Validation process may need extra permissions that are not essential for the synchronization.